Scarabaeus1031/NEXAH/NAVIGATOR/README.md

-# NEXAH Navigator
+# 🧭 NEXAH Navigator

 This directory contains the **orientation layer** of the NEXAH repository.

-It helps readers understand:
+It provides a high-level view of:

 - how the repository is structured
 - how the NEXAH architecture is organized
-- which parts of the system are already operational
+- which parts of the system are operational
 - what the framework is currently capable of
-- where to go next depending on interest
+- where to go next depending on your goal

-The NEXAH framework is a structural navigation system for **complex dynamic environments**.
+NEXAH is a structural navigation system for **complex dynamic environments**.

 ---

+# 🧠 Core Perspective

+NEXAH does not analyze systems as static objects.

+It reconstructs them as:

+> **structured, evolving fields that can be navigated**

+---

-# Architecture Overview
+# 🏗 Architecture Overview

 ## NEXAH System Stack